-The debate about attention deficit disorder (ADD ADHD) is over.
+The debate about attention deficit hyperactivity disorder (ADHD) is over.
 O-V-E-R. And the truth about ADHD and LD is clear.

-Just about every mainstream medical, psychological, and educational organization in the U.S. long ago concluded that ADD is real, and that children and adults with attention deficit disorder benefit from appropriate ADHD treatment.
+Just about every mainstream medical, psychological, and educational organization in the U.S. long ago concluded that ADHD is real, and that children and adults with ADHD benefit from appropriate treatment.

-Yet, somehow, the world still seems to be filled with self-appointed ADD "experts" — some well-meaning, some sanctimonious — who insist on burdening us with their ill-informed opinions and asking repeatedly, What is ADD?
+Yet, somehow, the world still seems to be filled with self-appointed ADHD "experts" — some well-meaning, some sanctimonious — who insist on burdening us with their ill-informed opinions and asking repeatedly, What is ADHD?

-We've all heard the comments: "ADD is bunk!"
+We've all heard the comments: "ADHD is bunk!"
 "Can't people take responsibility for their own actions anymore?"
-"All that so-called ADD kids really need is discipline!"
-"Drug companies invented ADD so they could sell stimulants."
+"All that so-called 'ADHD kids' really need is discipline!"
+"Drug companies invented ADHD so they could sell stimulants."
 Blah, blah, blah.

 We expect to hear such nonsense about ADHD and LD from misinformed movie stars ranting on talk shows.
 But what about the know-it-all who happens to be a friend?
 Your child's teacher?
 A co-worker — or your boss?
 What about a member of your own family?